Discover the authentic Mekong delta overnight cruise experience, stay on shore in cozy accommodation; Take day cruises on board comfortable sampans;

 Departing from Cần Thơ, board comfortable sampans to explore the Mekong delta beyond floating markets, from a breakfast cruise to a grand day out.

-Many options and extensions are available.
+Many options and extensions are available to complement your river cruise.

 Our contents are not the same if the three languages.